-We have acquired and established newly formed foreign subsidiaries to consummate our acquisition of worldwide rights in Proleukin® in the second quarter of 2023, in addition to our existing foreign operations.
-As a result, our financial results could be significantly affected by factors such as changes in foreign currency exchange rates or weak economic conditions in the foreign markets in which we distribute our products of Proleukin®.
-Our operating results could be exposed to changes in foreign currency exchange rates between U.S. dollar and various foreign currencies, the most significant of which is the Great Britain Pound.
-When the U.S. dollar strengthens against these currencies the relative value of sales made in the respective foreign currency decreases.
+We have In addition to our existing foreign operations, we acquired and established newly formed foreign subsidiaries to consummate our acquisition of worldwide rights in Proleukin® Proleukin® in the second quarter of 2023, in addition to our existing foreign operations.
+2023.
+As a result, our financial results could be significantly affected by factors such as changes in foreign currency exchange rates or weak economic conditions in the foreign markets in which we distribute our products of Proleukin® Proleukin®.
+Our operating results could be exposed to changes in foreign currency exchange rates between U.S. dollar and various foreign currencies, the most significant of which is the Great Britain Pound. pound sterling.
+When the U.S. dollar strengthens against these currencies, the relative value of sales made in the respective foreign currency decreases.
 Conversely, when the U.S. dollar weakens against these currencies, the relative value of such sales increase.

-All of our product sales during the three and six nine months ended June 30, 2023 September 30, 2023 were denominated in foreign currencies, however, foreign currency transaction loss was immaterial for the periods ended June 30, 2023 September 30, 2023.
+All of our product sales during the three and nine months ended September 30, 2023 March 31, 2024 were denominated in foreign currencies, currencies; however, foreign currency transaction loss was gains and losses were immaterial for the periods three months ended September 30, 2023 March 31, 2024.
+No foreign currency exchange risk existed for the three months ended March 31, 2023.